wp-innovator/innovator-ai/readme.txt

 👉 New Feature : Settings Page Open AI API key setup.
 👉 New Feature : Try Now demo in Dashboard Page.
 👉 New Feature : Text Generator Gutenberg block.
-👉 New Feature : Toolbar support for every gutenberg block.
+👉 New Feature : Added  Text Gennerator AI Popup Toolbar support for every gutenberg block.

+We've used Open AI API keys to generate AI content for your content or article and it's recently using ChatGPT-3 language AI model to generate very human-like AI content.

 = Contribute =
 This may have bugs and lack of many features.
 If you want to contribute on this project, you are more than welcome.
 Please fork the repository from [Github](https://github.com/wp-innovator/innovator-ai).